- Social Emotional Learning Modules

 1. Show the student videos explaining self-efficacy, the four sources, and the mastery log to your child and discuss the concepts.
 Refer to these concepts as the topics arise naturally.
 Share situations when your self-efficacy was low and how you worked to increase your self-efficacy through focusing on your effort and progress.

-2. Use the Growth vs Fixed Mindset chart to explain to your child that intelligence is not fixed, but can be grown with effort.
+2. Use the Fixed Versus Growth Mindset Comparison Chart to explain to your child that intelligence is not fixed, but can be grown with effort.
 When your child tells you that he or she can’t do something or isn’t good at it, ask why they think that.
 Focus on your child’s past learning, and add the word “yet” to your child’s fixed mindset statements (for example, “I can’t do this—yet”).

 3. Talk about the brain as a muscle that grows stronger with exercise.
 Statements like, “I know, I was never good at math,” or “Our family is good at a lot of things, but math isn’t one of them,” reinforce negative, fixed mindsets.
 However, reinforcing the concept that ability can grow builds self-efficacy, which helps your child take on and master challenges.